sherlock-wings/snowflake_sandbox/RBAC/access_definitions/full.md

 ## Views

-You may apply any DDL or DML to views of the following types:
+For all of the below view types, you have `OWNERSHIP`.
+You may do any DDL or DML against any view with these types:
 1. Standard
 2. [Materialized](https://docs.snowflake.com/en/user-guide/views-materialized)

-## Other objects you can read/write with
+## Other objects you own and can read/write with

-You may also apply any DDL or DML to any of the following objects:
+For all of the below object types, you have `OWNERSHIP`.
+You may do any DDL or DML against any object with these types:
 1. [Sequences](https://docs.snowflake.com/en/user-guide/querying-sequences)
 2. [File formats](https://docs.snowflake.com/en/sql-reference/sql/create-file-format)
 3. [Streams](https://docs.snowflake.com/en/user-guide/streams-intro)